 Take some time to think about the guarantees you can offer to minimize risk and replace it with a sense of security in your shoppers.

 10. Select social proof images

-Our final step in creating a high-converting ecommerce product page design is to add social proof images to your page.
+Our final step in creating a high-converting ecommerce product page design is to add social proof to your page.
 These are usually small images or logos—about the same size as your USP graphics—that lend credibility to your product or your company in some way.

 Having a quote like this from a well-known media source is ideal.
 But if you don’t, you can always use quotes from current customers.
-The idea is to add more social proof to your product page.

 Here are a few places you can look for quotes to turn into social proof images: